doragasu/Balsamo/README.md

 - Private/hidden numbers can also be allowed or rejected.
 - Two different audio messages can be played to the caller, each time a call is rejected.
 One message is for calls blacklisted or not included in the whitelist.
 The other is for private/hidden calls.
 - microSD card slot.
 The card records the audio message files, the configuration file (including the blacklist/whitelist) and the log file.
-- Logs to microSD card all the calls, and the action performed for each of them (ALLOW/REJECT).
+- Logs to microSD card all the calls, and the action performed for each of them (ALLOW/BLOCK).
 - Simple user interface with a 2x16 LCD, 4 LEDs and 5 pushbuttons (only 4 of them are used so far).
 - Very low power design.
-While idle (most of the time, waiting for an incoming call) most of the system is shut down (almost everything excepting the RING detector), draining around 4,4 mA.
+While idle (most of the time, waiting for an incoming call) most of the system is shut down (almost everything excepting the LCD and RING detector), draining around 4,4 mA.
+While active, current goes up to around 20 mA.
+- Optimized FSK decoder implementation.
+It has been written mostly in dsPIC assembly language, and carefully optimized.
-- Custom PCB with one chip (a dsPIC) performing most of the actions.
+- Custom PCB with only one chip (a dsPIC) performing most of the actions.
 No external ADC, DAC, CID decoder, SD controller, Flash memory chip, etc. Only a dsPIC and some analog chips.
 - Design allows for a backup battery to be used, for the system to continue operating (and without losing date and time) when the main power source fails.
-- Lots of free PADs in the PCB, to allow hacking/expanding the design when needed.
+- Lots of free PADs in the PCB, to allow hacking/expanding the design as needed.
 - Everything in this project (source code, schematics, board files and documentation, excepting external libraries used) is GPLv3+ licensed.

 External components used